22.06.2021 | 10 minutes reading time

 In general, I would like sound recordings of other animal species in the data portal, not just underwater animals.
 In my practice as a sound designer, I use animal sounds more often when making soundtracks for movies or videos.
 If I had to search for animal sounds in the future, I would think of the Museum of Natural History first!

 Why did you decide to participate?

 Because of the topic.
 My heart beats for natural sciences!
-Also, because I liked to experiment with animal sounds in a musical way and wanted to challenge myself.

 What particularly appealed to you about the underwater sounds?

 Above all, I found it exciting to discover sounds that we don’t perceive in everyday life.
 Of course, we all know what it sounds like in a forest.
 We can easily make this experience.
 But I was surprised how animals sound underwater - an entirely new world opens up.
 Seals shout like aliens!
 We, humans, have little awareness of ocean sounds.
 I want to explore this world further.